 9. Destroy Fountains

-10. Replace Your Child’s Water Pistols with Crossbows
+10. Replace Your Child’s Water Pistol with a Mini Crossbow

-Water pistols should be outlawed.
-Mini crossbows, on the other hand, should be handed out in schools.
-They use no water, they are great fun and you can take down a deer or a wild boar at distance.
+Water pistols should be outlawed because they waste so much water.
+Mini crossbows, on the other hand, should be handed out in schools as a replacement.
+They use no water, they are great fun and you can take down a deer or a wild boar at a distance, which is handy in a survival situation such as the end of the world.

 11. Don’t Breed

-Simple, really: more people means more wasted water.
-Wear a Jimmy Hat or adopt.
+Simple, really: More people means more wasted water.
+Abstain, wear a Jimmy Hat or adopt.

 12. Don’t Water the Lawn When You’re Stoned

 The International Society for Statistics and Stuff (ISSS) recently found that stoned test subjects used 206% more water than sober subjects when watering a lawn.
-The stoned subjects would look at clouds, trees and titties while watering, greatly increasing the task/time/water ratio.
+The stoned subjects would look at clouds, trees and passing titties while watering, greatly increasing the task/time/water ratio.
+And that = WASTE.

 13. Flush Your Toilet Once a Week

 The Cranberries famously asked the question: “Do you have to let it linger?”
 Well, no, you don’t, but it sure does save water.
+Flush your toilet no more than once a week.
 If the smell becomes unbearable, poor something flammable into the mix and set the whole damned lot on fire.

 14. Turn Your Swimming Pool into an Air Raid Shelter